Hong Kong dollar: Linked exchange rate system

-Since 1983, the linked exchange rate system is a unique type of exchange rate regime used for the Hong Kong dollar to be pegged with the United States dollar at a fixed rate of HK$7.80 = US$1.
-In this unique linked exchange rate system, the Hong Kong Monetary Authority (HKMA) authorises the three note-issuing commercial banks to freely issue new banknotes provided that they deposit an equivalent value of United States dollars with the HKMA.
+Since 1983, Hong Kong's exchange rate regime, the linked exchange rate system, has been used for the Hong Kong dollar, pegging it to the United States dollar at a fixed rate of HK$7.80 = US$1.
+In this unique system, the Hong Kong Monetary Authority (HKMA) authorises the three note-issuing commercial banks to freely issue new banknotes provided that they deposit an equivalent value of United States dollars with the HKMA.

-In practice, in the unique linked exchange rate system, the exchange rate of HK$7.80 = US$1, is strictly controlled by the Hong Kong Monetary Authority in the foreign exchange market by controlling supply and demand of Hong Kong dollars in order to influence the exchange rate being fixed.
-By this arrangement the HKMA guarantees to exchange United States dollar into Hong Kong dollars and vice versa, at the rate of 7.80.
-When the market rate is below 7.80, the banks will convert United States dollar for Hong Kong dollars from the HKMA, Hong Kong dollars supply will increase, and the market rate will climb back to 7.80.
+In practice, in the unique linked exchange rate system, the exchange rate of HK$7.80 = US$1 is strictly controlled by the Hong Kong Monetary Authority in the foreign exchange market by controlling supply and demand of Hong Kong dollars in order to influence the exchange rate being fixed.
+By this arrangement the HKMA guarantees to exchange United States dollars into Hong Kong dollars and vice versa, at the rate of 7.80.
+When the market rate is below 7.80, the banks will convert United States dollars for Hong Kong dollars from the HKMA, such that the supply of Hong Kong dollars will increase, and the market rate will climb back to 7.80.
 The same mechanism also works when the market rate is above 7.80, and the banks will convert Hong Kong dollars for United States dollars.

-By this arrangement, the Hong Kong dollar is backed by one of the world's largest foreign exchange reserves, which is over 7 times the amount of money supplied in circulation or about 48% of Hong Kong dollar M3 at the end of April 2016.
+By this arrangement, the Hong Kong dollar is backed by one of the world's largest foreign exchange reserves, which is over 7 times the amount of money supplied in circulation or about 48% of Hong Kong dollars at the end of April 2016.